 After that, the only time you would hear about Karl Spooner was when some young phenom came along.
 In fact, one article noted that those pitchers who entered the league with a pair of shutout victories had short and rather less-distinguished careers.
 The next pitcher to match the double shutout record was Tom Phoebus of Baltimore – case in point.

 Not only was Spooner’s baseball career unfairly short, his life was, too.
-Staying in Vero Beach where he tended bar and would pitch in old timer games for an inning if he could, among other jobs, Spooner died in 1984 at age 52.
+Staying in Vero Beach where he tended bar and would pitch in old timer games for an inning if he could, among other jobs, Spooner died on April 10, 1984 at age 52.